DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 Description

 The La Corne Batholite is included in the vast Preissac-La Corne Plutonic Suite, which outcrops in the southern Abitibi Subprovince, about 40 km NE of the town of Val-d’Or (Tremblay, 1950; Dawson, 1966).
-It forms a synkinematic to late-kinematic intrusive complex intruded in the Archean (U-Pb dating 2681-2643 Ma; Feng and Kerrich, 1991) into volcanic rocks of the Malartic and Kinojévis groups, and into sedimentary rocks of the Caste Formation.
+It forms a synkinematic to late-kinematic intrusive complex intruded during the Archean (U-Pb dating 2681-2643 Ma; Feng and Kerrich, 1991) into volcanic rocks of the Malartic and Kinojévis groups, and into sedimentary rocks of the Caste Formation.
 Specifically, the La Corne Batholith consists of two distinct magmatic suites: 1) an early metaluminous dioritic to granodioritic suite (units nAlac4, nAlac3, nAlac5 and nAlac1), which contains many metasedimentary and metavolcanic xenoliths; and 2) a late peraluminous monzogranitic suite (unit nAlac2), moderately to non-foliated, xenolith-free, with associated pegmatitic aureole mineralized in Li, Be, Mo and Ta.
 These pegmatites are found in granitic parts, as well as in surrounding lithologies.

 The La Corne Batholith is located in the eastern part of the Preissac-La Corne Plutonic Suite, it is elongated along a N-S axis.
 Tectonic foliation, marked by orientation of biotite and muscovite flakes, is evident on the margins of the batholith; however, this foliation becomes less pronounced in its centre.
 The whole batholith is surrounded by an aureole of lithium granitic pegmatites, mainly developed in the western and northern parts, and within which many mineralized zones and prospects have been recognized (see deposit records cited in Pilote [2018]; Dawson, 1966; Boily et al., 1989; Boily, 1995; Ste-Croix and Doucet, 2001; Pilote, 2018; Pilote et al., 2019).
 The Québec Lithium Mine, located on the northern contact of the La Corne Batholith, is part of this aureole.
 Lithium pegmatites also contain varying amounts (trace-2%) of colombo-tantalite, molybdenite and beryl.
 Brett et al. (1976) were the first to suggest that early hornblendite masses (unit nAlac4) located only in the western part of the batholith (sheet 32D08) be incorporated.